Niloy-Chakraborty/Fault-Detection-in-UAVs-using-Deep-Learning-and-Machine-Learning/Demonstration/Readme.md

 <a name="using"></a>
 # To Run
-1. Download the Gyr Data, Acc Data and RF Model (for Gyroscope) from [HERE](https://drive.google.com/drive/folders/15zxtT9X9mXi4XtUm6CU1fUBeEE_8bzYi?usp=sharing), and put in the same directory.
+1. Download the Gyroscope Test Data, Accelerometer Test Data and RF Model (for Gyroscope) from [HERE](https://drive.google.com/drive/folders/15zxtT9X9mXi4XtUm6CU1fUBeEE_8bzYi?usp=sharing), and put in the same directory.

 2. Open command line cmd at the root of the repository.